 The Heart’s Invisible Furies by John Boyne

-The Heart’s Invisible Furies follows protagonist Cyril Avery, a young boy adopted by a well-to-do couple.
-Unfortunately, his adoptive parents frequently remind him he’s not a “real Avery.”
-Luckily, Cyril has his charming best friend and eventual first crush, Julian, by his side.
+The Heart’s Invisible Furies follows Cyril Avery, adopted by a well-to-do couple who constantly remind him he’s not a ‘real Avery.’
+With his charming best friend and first crush, Julian, Cyril navigates love, loss, heartbreak, and betrayal in 1940s Dublin.

 What the Wind Knows by Amy Harmon

-As she explores the Ireland of 1921, Anne becomes close with Dr. Thomas Smith and develops a special bond with Eion as a child.
-Moreover, she experiences the country on the brink of a revolution, crossing paths with the famous Michael Collins.
+Bonding with Dr. Thomas Smith and connecting with her grandfather as a child, she experiences Ireland on the brink of revolution.
 Especially if you’re a fan of Outlander, What the Wind Knows is one of the best Irish books for you.

 A Star Called Henry by Roddy Doyle

 A Star Called Henry is the first book in The Last Roundup series by Roddy Doyle.
-It follows the life of Henry Smart, beginning with his childhood in Dublin at the turn of the 20th century.
-As a teen, he joins the Irish Citizen Army and fights for Ireland’s independence, participating in the 1916 Easter Rising.
+It follows the life of Henry Smart, from his Dublin childhood to his involvement in the Irish Citizen Army and the 1916 Easter Rising.

 Moreover, Henry encounters important characters in Irish history, including Patrick Pearse, James Connolly, and Michael Collins.
 This historical novel is informative for those interested in learning about the Irish War of Independence.